Acute kidney injury

 • Acute kidney injury affects both your kidneys and can range from minor loss of kidney function to complete kidney failure.

-• If it's not picked up in time, the kidneys can deteriorate quite quickly and shut down.
-This can lead to permanent damage and can be life threatening if not detected early and treated quickly.
+• If it's not picked up in time, your kidneys can deteriorate quite quickly and shut down.
+This can lead to permanent damage and can be life threatening if not detected within hours and treated quickly.

 • AKI is not the same as chronic kidney disease (CKD), in which your kidneys lose their function gradually over a long period of time.

-• CKD often goes unnoticed until your kidney function is significantly impaired, and does not get better with time.
+• CKD often goes unnoticed until your kidney function is significantly impaired and doesn't get better with time.
 Read more about chronic kidney disease.

-AKI can happen at any age, but it is more common in older people and in people who are in hospital.
+AKI can happen at any age, but it's more common in older people and in people who are in hospital for surgery or an acute medical problem (eg, heart failure or liver failure).

 You are at increased risk of AKI if you:

-• already have a kidney problem, such as chronic kidney disease
+• have an existing kidney problem, eg, chronic kidney disease or nephritis

-• have a long-term disease such as heart failure, liver disease or diabetes
+• have a long-term condition, eg, heart failure, liver disease or diabetes

 • are dehydrated, eg, when you have diarrhoea, vomiting, or 'gastro' (a tummy bug)

-• have a blockage of one or both of the tubes leading from your kidneys to your bladder, such as kidney stones, or an enlarged prostate
+• have a blockage of one or both of the tubes leading from your kidneys to your bladder (eg, kidney stones), bladder cancer or an enlarged prostate

-• are taking some medicines, especially if you take them while you are unwell.
+• are taking some medicines, especially if you take them while you're unwell.

 Medicines and acute kidney injury